sgenini/DropoutTV-Series-Fix/README.md

 Now, upon visiting dropout.tv, the 'Series' link in the navigation will no longer open up in a new tab.
 Easy peasy, lemon squeezy.

+I've also submitted this extension to the Chrome App Store, so once/if it gets approved, you'll be able to just one-click install it for better ease of use, but it might take a while before then.

 Enjoy!

 Spring break, I believe in you.